 If you’re not sure which assessment you want to use with your self, your staff or your clients, see Explore Everything DiSC or 10 Reasons to use Everything DiSC instead of DiSC Classic.

 Other versions of DISC

 If you’re using another version of a DISC assessment, you’re likely to see fewer questions and results that have not been as rigorously researched and tested.
 See Which DiSC is DiSC?
-Different DISC tests explained and DiSC® Research, Reliability and Validity Studies.
+Different DISC tests explained and Science behind DiSC.
 Everything DiSC has been used by over 45 million people in 75 countries.

 The DiSC profile reports

 If you’re curious about what the final reports look like, see sample DiSC reports on discprofile.com.
 These include Workplace, Productive Conflict, Agile EQ, Work of Leaders, Management, Sales, 363 for Leaders, and Classic 2.0.

 by Kristeen Bullwinkle and the DiSCProfile.com team